emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 $ kubectl apply -f zipkin.yaml
 ```

-**Important:** Ambassador will need to be restarted to configure itself to add the tracing header.
-Delete all Ambassador pods and let Kubernetes restart them.
+**Important:** Ambassador Edge Stack will need to be restarted to configure itself to add the tracing header.
+Delete all Ambassador Edge Stack pods and let Kubernetes restart them.

 ## 2. Generate some requests

-Use `curl` to generate a few requests to an existing Ambassador mapping.
+Use `curl` to generate a few requests to an existing Ambassador Edge Stack mapping.
 You may need to perform many requests since only a subset of random requests are sampled and instrumented with traces.

 ```shell
 $ curl $AMBASSADOR_IP/httpbin/ip